-iZettle Advance: Fast, easy loans
+iZettle Advance: fast, easy credit

 iZettle Advance is an off-shoot of iZettle’s payment processing business.
-It aims to provide SMEs with quick and easy funding when they need it, without complicated application procedures and the need for the businesses to put up collateral.
+It aims to provide SMEs with quick and easy funding when they need it, without complicated application procedures or the need for the businesses to put up collateral.

 Repaying an iZettle loan through future income

 Repaying an iZettle loan is different too.
 Instead of signing up to an instalment plan as a company would with a traditional bank loan, repayments are taken from future transactions put through the iZettle payment system.

 You pay back amounts based on your sales.
 When business is going well, you pay more.
 If sales slow down, your repayments will be smaller too.

 iZettle determines a payback rate based on the: